vijay-shankaranand/tp/docs/UserGuide.md

 * The tag name must be specified in the command.

 Examples:
-* `delete_tag` followed by `tn/vendor` deletes the tag: vendor in the address book.
+* `delete_tag` followed by `tn/vendor` deletes the tag: vendor in JobFestGo.

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from JobFestGo.

 Format: `clear`